 Now some information I have regarding different models.

 270 bikes were produced according to the Italian Wikipedia in 1985.
 They were also produced in 1984, but according to the Italian Wikipedia there are no information about how many bikes that were produced that year.
+According to the book Ducati Belt-Drive Two Valve Twins by Ian Fallon, the engine number began at DM350L 032503, but we can see lower numbers in this registry so that is probably incorrect.
 In 1985 it was available with a full fairing (not the same as the 650 GT).
 I beleive all were produced in Varese.

 100 bikes were produced in 1986 for the Japanese market according to Wikipedia.
 I guess they were produced in Bologna.

 1166 bikes were produced according to Wikipedia in 1985 and 1986 including the GT/SS.
 They were also produced in 1984, but according to the Italian Wikipedia there is no information about how many bikes that were produced that year.
 The first bikes had a polished engine.
+According to the book Ducati Belt-Drive Two Valve Twins by Ian Fallon, the engine number began at DM650L 610365.
+The numbers before that was used for the Pantah 650 SL.
 During 1985 the engine colour was changed to black.
 In 1985 it was available with a full fairing (not the same as the 650 GT).
 Late 1985 the wheels was changed from type 1 to type 2 Oscams.
 I beleive all of them were produced in Varese.

 In late 1985 the US spec.
 SS model was released with a full fairing, dry clutch and bigger P08 calipers at the front.
 There are some pictures of early SS's with wet clutch and P05 calipers as well.
 The wheels was also changed to the type 2 Oscam wheels and the rear rim was a wider.
 Another change was a wider front fender.